Julia-Baraulia/E-learning/README.md

 What the average time to complete exams for each subject?

-Identify the most popular subjects (TOP-3) based on the number of registrations.
+What the most popular subjects (TOP-3) based on the number of registrations?
 Also, find subjects with the highest attrition rates (TOP-3).

 Identify the semester with the lowest course completion rates and the longest average course completion times, during the period from the beginning of 2013 to the end of 2014?